-- All candidate names are correct; - All voting positions are correct; - All spelling of names are correct; - All sequences of candidate names are correct; - All audio playbacks are correct (if applicable to the machine); - Every candidate on the report has received the correct number of votes as determined by the test vote plan.
+- All contest headings, candidate names and public question(s) are spelled correctly; - All sequences of contests and candidate names are correct; - All audio playbacks are correct (if applicable to the machine); - If applicable, card activator has been loaded and voter cards have been activated and tested on the machine. - Every candidate on the report has received the correct number of votes as determined by the test vote plan.